Now everyone gets to see him from this angle.

 .
 As his presidency went on, parodies increasingly played upon a "Slick Willie" portrayal, a fast-talker in both the situation room and the bedroom, able to invoke Refuge in Audacity

 to barrel through scandals with his popularity rating remaining high.
-He is currently largely known in media parody/satire for his playing of the saxophone and as a Handsome Lech
+He is currently largely known in media parody/satire for his playing of the saxophone

-for all those sex scandals.
+thanks to all those sex scandals.
 Given the masterful use of Weasel Words

 during the Lewinsky scandal (including the legendary "that depends on what you definition of the word 'is' is"), he also has a reputation of being able to talk his way out of anything.
 Despite his sex scandal, he was actually one of the most popular presidents among women, due to a number of policies that were generally acclaimed as feminist.
 Also, due to her own involvement in politics, Hillary Clinton has perhaps been the target of more satire than any other First Lady: most of these satires played up her own Lady Macbeth